mirego/accent/README.md

 ## 🏎 Quickstart

 _This is the full development setup.
-To simply run the app, see the *Docker* instructions_
+To simply run the app, see the *Getting started* instructions_

 1. If you don’t already have it, install `nodejs` with `brew install nodejs`
 2. If you don’t already have it, install `elixir` with `brew install elixir`